Air Conditioning in Corona, CA and the Surrounding Areas

 - The most popular type of air conditioner installation we do is a central air conditioner.
 A central AC Unit is a whole-house unit that distributes cool air to every room through duct work.

 If this seems like a lot, don’t worry!
 With Total Care, you’re in good hands.
-We will ask you thorough questions so we can decide on the best type and size of unit together.
+We will ask you through questions so we can decide on the best type and size of the unit together.

 Energy-Efficient Air Conditioning

 Are you considering buying a new Air Conditioning in Corona, CA?
 Or, are you dissatisfied with the operation of your current air conditioner?
 Are you unsure whether to fix or replace it?
 Are you concerned about high summer utility bills?
 If you answered yes to any of these questions, let Total Care Help Design the right system for you.
 Let Total Care ensure that your new air conditioner is properly installed.
 Proper sizing, selection, installation, maintenance, and correct use are keys to a cost-effective operation and lower overall costs.